theNAFIZ/web-development-bootcamp/README.md

 This Project is built with HTML and CSS.
 In this project, we have created a landing page for a website called tindog [tinder for dogs] using Bootstrap components.
 It uses some bootstrap components like hero, feature, pricing and footer.

 ---

+### **Project 11: Drum Kit**

+This Project is built with HTML, CSS and Javascript.
+In this project, we have created a drum kit that can pbe played using button click or keyboard keypress.
+It uses vanilla JS (DOM) for internal functionality.

+---